 The process of adding a new supplier refund, is the same as with client payments (see previous section).
 The only difference is that supplier refunds are associated with suppliers -rather than clients- and are used to pay off outstanding purchase credit notes instead of invoices.

-Please note that, as opposed to client payments and supplier refunds, other income records do not participate in the client / supplier statement of accounts reports, as they represent payments outside the invoicing workflow.
+Please note that, as opposed to client payments and supplier refunds, income records do not participate in the client statement of accounts reports, as they represent payments outside the invoicing workflow.

 Tracking categories is a powerful reporting tool to help you track down received payments.
 You may tag and categorize received payments and then filter or group the related reports' data based on these categories.
-You may tag all kinds of payments received: client payments, supplier refunds as well as other income.
+You may tag all kinds of payments received: client payments, supplier refunds, income, as well as other payments.

 Once you've set up tracking categories that apply to payments received (see the related article for instructions), you may tag the individual payment records via their add / edit form pages.
 To facilitate quick updates, a corresponding widget is also available to the side of the payment's detail page (as seen on the above image).